Restaurants in Barcelona

 You'll want to check out a variety of Barcelona restaurants to fully experience its rich gastronomic landscape; try the legendary wood-oven lechazo asado at El Asador de Aranda, a juicy suckling lamb with a crispy outside.
 The restaurant has three locations (in Tibidabo, Londres, and Pau Claris) and focuses on specialties from the Castilla region.
 When strolling around La Barceloneta, stop for lunch at La Gavina, inside the Palau del Mar building.
 The menu is built around seafood, and their arroz negro (squid ink rice with seafood and vegetables) is one of the best in town.

-Explore restaurants in Barcelona for more options.
+Explore restaurants in Spain for more options.